Bosko: Bosko and Looney Tunes

 According to Terry Lindvall and Ben Fraser, Bosko and Honey "were the most balanced portrayals of blacks in cartoons to that point".
 They had the same type of formulaic coy adventures as Mickey and Minnie Mouse.
 They point to Bosko in Person (1933) where Honey gives a Billie Holiday-style performance as an example of nonracist racial tribute to a real person.
 According to Tom Bertino, Harman and Ising never called attention to Bosko's racial status, and stayed clear of negative stereotypes involving dice and watermelon.
 Bosko instead received positive portrayals as a spunky and resourceful boy.
 An exception to this was a demeaning representation in Congo Jazz (1930).
 Bosko in a jungle setting is depicted standing between a small monkey and a gorilla.
 All three are depicted with virtually identical faces.
 The only things identifying him as human is his relative size and his clothes.

-From his first Looney Tunes outing, Sinkin' in the Bathtub, Bosko would star in 39 musical films (one of which was not released).
+Following his first Looney Tunes outing, Sinkin' in the Bathtub, Bosko would go on to star in 39 musical films (one of which was not released).
 His cartoons are notable for their generally weak plots and their abundance of music, singing, and dancing (though there were exceptions, such as Bosko the Doughboy, in 1931).
 These were the early days of sound cartoons, and audiences were enthralled simply to see characters talking and moving in step with the music.
 In terms of animation, the shorts are on-par with Disney's shorts of the same period.
 Harman and Ising were allowed production costs of up to $6000 per cartoon.
 During the same period, Disney was spending around $10,000 per cartoon.
 The smaller budgets forced Harman and Ising to recycle footage much more often than Disney did.

-In terms of music and sound recording, however, Harman and Ising had an advantage, as the Warner Bros. provided access to a large musical library with all the popular tunes of the day, lavish orchestras (like Abe Lyman's) and sound recording equipment and staff free of charge.
+However, Harman and Ising had an advantage in terms of music and sound recording, as Warner Bros. provided access to a large musical library with all the popular tunes of the day, lavish orchestras (like Abe Lyman's), and sound recording equipment and staff free of charge.
 Disney, on the other hand, had no access to a music library and was forced to rely, for the most part, on public domain music.

 Vaudeville was the major entertainment of the time, and the cartoons of the era are better understood when compared to it rather than to animation of later decades.
-Though rudimentary by today's standards, Bosko's films were quite popular in their day and he rivaled Mickey Mouse in popularity in the early 1930s, although the Disney cartoons would eventually surge ahead in popularity on the basis of stronger plot and character development.
+Though rudimentary by today's standards, Bosko's films were quite popular in their day and rivaled films featuring Mickey Mouse in popularity in the early 1930s, although Disney cartoons would eventually surge ahead in popularity on the basis of stronger plot and character development.

-In the later Looney Tunes shorts which Bosko appeared, his accent was gone.
+In the later Looney Tunes shorts in which Bosko appeared, his accent was gone, instead using a falsetto voice.
 Consequently, his race became more ambiguous.